 The study also finds that there is some dissatisfaction among plan participants and their providers — especially among those on the cusp of retirement, in the 50-to-59 age range.

 “Investors ages 50-59 are facing a crucial juncture in their retirement planning journey, yet are most likely to report dissatisfaction with their current providers,” according to Cerulli.
+Scott Smith, director at Cerulli, told ThinkAdvisor that this disappointment provides an opportunity for wealth managers.

 “The main challenge of the 50-to-59 market is that they are finally taking retirement planning seriously and many find themselves disappointed with regards to what their current saving will generate in retirement income as well as what they will need to do to remedy the situation in the next 10 to 15 years,” he said.